 Looking at the subcase of the underlying conformal space for which we define the weights to be lengths, one can see that lengths transform conformally according to

 although we are in the following going to adopt a more agnostic stance, one dependent only on this conformal transformation law upon a graph, and disregard the continuous transformations from which we derived these.
 This means that now we will treat the various Jacobian determinants as a set of independent values chosen by us / given to us that encode the conformal transformation to be performed.
-For this reason, as well as for notational brevity, we define the notation $j_i \equiv \left| \frac{\partial x_i'}{\partial x_i} \right|^{\frac{1}{2D}}$ which we'll solely use in the following.
+For this reason, as well as for notational brevity, we define the notation \be j_i \equiv \left| \frac{\partial x_i'}{\partial x_i} \right|^{\frac{1}{2D}} ~, \ee which we will solely use in the following.
 Note that conformal transformations are orientation preserving and thus for all the vertices $j_i \in (0,+\infty)$ should hold.

-However, this isn't the most general conformal weight function on the edges, as it is described by a particular conformal transformation.
-Put another way: by knowing any two of the three sets of initial weights, final weights and conformal factors, one can solve for the third.
+However, this is not the most general conformal weight function on the edges, as it is described by a particular conformal transformation.
+Put another way: by knowing any two of the three sets of initial weights, final weights, and conformal factors, one can solve for the third.
 But this excludes all other conformal transformations which one may obtain by rescaling as before: it restrains the various physical systems we may wish to model.
-In order to reestablish this freedom we can allow for an extra set of vertex weights.
-So, we will look at the case where we are also given a set of independent values, i.e. in CFT these are the scaling dimensions $\Delta_i$.
-By rescaling the conformal factors:
+To reestablish this freedom, we can allow for an extra set of vertex weights.
+So, we will look at the case where we are also given a set of independent values, i.e., in CFT these are the scaling dimensions $\Delta_i$.
+By rescaling the conformal factors,

 the conformal transformation of weights takes the form